 3 Things Offline Workers Need From Your Recognition Program

 When you consider frontline employees’ experiences over the past few years, it’s not surprising that many organizations are struggling to retain them.
 In 2020, the indispensable nature of their work was made painfully clear, and they went from overlooked background players to national heroes practically overnight—we doubled our tips, hung banners, and wrote songs in their honor.
-But by 2022, the proverbial parade had passed.
+But in a few years, the proverbial parade had passed.
 Nurses, warehouse workers, and delivery drivers were left feeling a sense of whiplash.

 With turnover rates of up to 500% per year among offline workers, organizations must make meaningful cultural changes in order to improve the employee experience for these workers.
 And the best place to start is by understanding who these employees are and what their high-level needs are.